darsyn/ip/README.md

 `7.0`, `7.1`, `7.2`, `7.3`, `7.4`, `8.0`, `8.1`, `8.2`, and `8.3`.

-Static analysis is performed with PHPStan at `max` level on PHP `8.3`, using both core and deprecation rules.
+Static analysis is performed with PHPStan at `max` level on PHP `8.3`, using core, bleeding edge, and deprecation rules.

 The Doctrine features included in this library are compatible with Doctrine DBAL `^2.3 || ^3.0`.
 This is **not** enforced via Composer (in case you want to use